-

 A Variety of Ways to Celebrate Christmas: Exploring the many Christmases of Hilda Zigomala

-Those of you who have read out blog posts in the past, will probably remember we have mentioned the journals of Hilda Zigomala many times before.
+Those of you who have read our blog posts in the past, will probably remember we have mentioned the journals of Hilda Zigomala many times before.
 A collection of 15 volumes which chronicles her life from getting married to Jack … Continue reading

 'Conscientious and promising nurse' to 'Appeared to lack brain and interest': Comments found in the Norfolk and Norwich Hospital Nurses’ Registers (1900-1928)